Otoru/jaspion/docs/to-do-list.md

 ## Infinite Tasks
 - Create the Documentation.
 - Write new examples.
-- Correct grammatical errors in existing docstrings and documentation.
+- Correct errors in existing docstrings and documentation.